MaximilianoAguirre/blog/_posts/2024-07-30-url_shortener.md

 The main endpoint of our API Gateway (`/`) will return the main html page of our frontend.
 It will be mapped to do a get to that file in s3, and map back the content with a 200 and the `Content-Type` mapped to the same header returned by the request to s3.

 ![s3_index]({{ site.url }}{{ site.baseurl }}/assets/images/diagrams/url_shortener-s3_index.svg)

+In this case we know that for this path we will always do the same request to s3, so we don't need to do any *integration request* mapping, we just need to get the body of the s3 response and give it back to the client.

 ### Get all frontend files